-- Develop skills to analyse how writers use linguistic and structural devices to achieve their effects. - Explore links and connections between writers' ideas and perspectives. - Develop transactional writing skills for a variety of purposes and audiences. - Develop imaginative writing skills to engage the reader. - Use spelling, punctuation and grammar accurately.
+- The contemporary non-fiction texts from Part 1 of the Pearson Edexcel International GCSE English Anthology. - Develop skills to analyse how writers use linguistic and structural devices to achieve their effects. - Explore links and connections between writers' ideas and perspectives. - Develop transactional writing skills for a variety of purposes and audiences. - Use spelling, punctuation and grammar accurately.